krish-mav/dps-task/README.md

 # dps-task

-run "python vowelcounter.py" to execute the function.

-Follow the instructions prompted in the terminal.
+run "python vowelcounter.py" to execute the function and then follow the instructions prompted in the terminal.